The star-square relation and the generalized star-triangle relation from 3d supersymmetric dualities I: The star-square relation

-We obtain a dual model to the integrable lattice spin model studied in \cite{Bozkurt:2020gyy, Dede:2022ofo} by using the star-square relation.
-The novel dual model has not only neighbor interactions but also diagonal interactions, and four-spin interactions.
+We obtain a dual model (\ref{dual2}) to the planar lattice spin model (\ref{integrableB2}) by using the star-square relation.
+The non-planar dual model has not only neighbor interactions but also diagonal interactions, and four-spin interactions.